2022–23 FC Barcelona Femení season: February

 The FIFA FIFPRO Women's World Squad was announced on 13 February, with eight Barcelona players making the 23-player list: Sandra Paños was one of three goalkeepers; Lucy Bronze, Mapi León and Irene Paredes were among the seven defenders; and Aitana Bonmatí, Caroline Graham Hansen, Alexia Putellas, and Keira Walsh made up over half of the midfield.
 From the World Squad, a World XI is set to be announced at the end of the month, along with the winner of The Best FIFA Women's Player.

 On 20 February, Aitana Bonmatí received the Barça Players Award for the second consecutive time, awarded by the FC Barcelona Players Association in recognition of her fair play during the previous season.
-This same day the nominations for the Laureus World Sports Awards were announced: Alexia Putellas was nominated for Sportswoman of the Year.
+This same day the nominations for the Laureus World Sports Awards were announced: Alexia Putellas was nominated for Sportswoman of the Year for the second consecutive year.
 On 21 February, goalkeeper Cata Coll extended her contract until 30 June 2026, with forward Clàudia Pina extending her contract to the same date on 22 February.

 Also on 22 February, defender Bronze and midfielder Walsh won the 2023 Arnold Clark Cup, retaining it for England.

 On 27 February, the ceremony for The Best FIFA Football Awards 2022 was held in Paris.
 Out of the eight Barcelona players shortlisted for the FIFA FIFPRO Women's World 11, four of them were included in the 2022 FIFPRO World 11: Lucy Bronze (in her fifth appearance), Mapi León, Keira Walsh and Alexia Putellas.
 With four players, Barcelona was the joint-most represented team on the list (along with the England women's national team).
 Putellas also won the 2022 award for The Best FIFA Women's Player, taking the title for the second consecutive year.
 Barcelona extended their lead as the club with the most The Best Women's Player awards, with three, following Putellas' win the year before and Lieke Martens' win in 2017.
 No other club has won it more than once.